rozsasarpi/gwmcmc/doc/sample_diagnostic_plots.md

 These illustrative diagnostic plots are corresponding to a dummy example:
 * trivariate normal distribution
-* unferring the the mean from sample
+* inferring the the mean from sample
 * vague priors

 Autocorrelation plot